yqian1991/accounting/README.md

 ```
 If an amount is shared by some people, you should list their names in "shared_by",
-the name mush be exactly the same in the file
+the name must be exactly the same in the file
 ```
 {
   "liu_yang": {